ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 ---
 slug: truth-tables-technical-documentation
-title: Truth Tables for Technical Documentation
+title: How to use Truth Tables for Technical Documentation
 authors: [ivanwalsh]
 tags: [Technical_Documentation, Agile]
 description: How to use Truth Tables for Technical Documentation